-Retail inflation shows first decline in six months, was 3.15% in July, shows government data
+Retail inflation shows first decline in six months, was 3.15% in July: Government data

 The inflation figure was 3.18% in June, an eight-month high.